araylimIT2021/ResearchPaper/README.md

 insights into student experiences, enabling the enhancement of educational outcomes.
 This approach also facilitates efficient evaluation of lecturer performance and harnesses valuable suggestions from students, positively impacting the university community.

-Link to research paper: https://github.com/araylimIT2021/ResearchPaper/blob/main/Final_research_paper_arailym_issayeva.pdf
+Link to the research paper: https://github.com/araylimIT2021/ResearchPaper/blob/main/Final_research_paper_arailym_issayeva.pdf